 One of the key functions of the Board is informed oversight of our risk management process.
-In carrying out its risk oversight responsibilities, the Board reviews the long- and short-term internal and external risks we face through its participation in long-range strategic planning, and ongoing reports from various Board standing committees that address risks inherent in their respective areas of oversight.
-On a regular basis, key risks, status of mitigation activities and potential new or emerging risks are discussed with senior management and further addressed with our Audit Committee and Board, as necessary.
-On an ongoing basis, the Board and management identify key long- and short-term risks, assess their potential impact and likelihood, and, where appropriate, implement operational measures and controls or purchase insurance coverage in order to help ensure adequate risk mitigation.
+In carrying out its risk oversight responsibilities, the Board reviews the long- and short-term internal and external risks we face through its participation in long-range strategic planning and ongoing reports from various Board standing committees that address risks inherent in their respective areas of oversight.
+On a regular basis, key risks, status of mitigation activities and potential new or emerging risks are discussed with senior management and further addressed with the Audit Committee and the Board, as necessary.
+On an ongoing basis, the Board and management identify key long- and short-term risks, assess their potential impact and likelihood, and, where appropriate, implement operational measures and controls or purchase insurance coverage to help ensure adequate risk mitigation.

-Our Board has oversight responsibility for our overarching ESG matters, including establishing processes concerning material ESG issues and evaluating climate-related risks and opportunities.
-Specific ESG direction is evaluated through the committees of the Board.
+The Board has oversight responsibility for our overarching sustainability matters, including establishing processes concerning material sustainability issues and evaluating climate-related risks and opportunities.
+Specific sustainability direction is evaluated through the committees of the Board.

-As set forth in its charter, our Audit Committee oversees the guidelines and policies that govern the process by which management assesses and manages our exposure to risk and the steps management has taken to monitor, mitigate and control such exposures.
+As set forth in its charter, the Audit Committee oversees the guidelines and policies that govern the process by which management assesses and manages our exposure to risk and the steps management has taken to monitor, mitigate and control such exposures.
 As part of fulfilling these responsibilities, the Audit Committee meets regularly with KPMG LLP, our independent registered public accounting firm, and members of our management, including our Chief Executive Officer and Chief Financial Officer.
-Our Audit Committee also discusses with KPMG LLP any significant risks or exposures we face to the extent that such risks or exposures relate to accounting and financial reporting.
+The Audit Committee also discusses with KPMG LLP any significant risks or exposures we face to the extent that such risks or exposures relate to accounting and financial reporting.

-The Audit Committee also reviews and oversees the implementation of our policies and procedures related to cybersecurity risk assessment and management.
+The Audit Committee also reviews and oversees the implementation of our policies and procedures related to enterprise and product cybersecurity risk assessment and management.
 In addition, we encourage timely and accurate reporting to the Audit Committee of any significant cybersecurity incidents or significant vulnerabilities that are unresolved within standard procedures.
-As part of our risk management programs, we provide broad-based and role-specific information security compliance training to employees.
-Additionally, in an effort to mitigate information security risk, we maintain insurance coverage intended to respond to certain risk events and to defray the costs of data security incidents.
+As part of our risk management programs, we provide broad-based and role-specific information and security compliance training to employees.
+Additionally, to mitigate information security risk, we maintain insurance coverage intended to respond to certain risk events and to defray the costs of data security incidents.

-As part of the Board's risk oversight role, our Human Capital Committee reviews and assesses the risks arising from our employee compensation policies and practices and whether any such risks are reasonably likely to have a material adverse effect on us.
-The Human Capital Committee is responsible under its charter for approving the compensation of our executive officers and periodically reporting to the Board on succession planning for the Chief Executive Officer and for such other executive officers as the Board may request or the Human Capital Committee may otherwise determine to be appropriate.
+As part of the Board's risk oversight role, the Human Capital Committee reviews and assesses the risks arising from our employee compensation policies and practices and whether any such risks are reasonably likely to have a material adverse effect on us.
+The Human Capital Committee is responsible under its charter for approving the compensation of our executive officers (other than our Chief Executive Officer), reviewing and recommending for approval to the Board the compensation of our Chief Executive Officer, and periodically reporting to the Board on succession planning for the Chief Executive Officer and for such other executive officers as the Board may request or the Human Capital Committee may otherwise determine to be appropriate.
 Likewise, our Nominating and Corporate Governance Committee is responsible for supervising the evaluation and preparing an assessment of the Board's performance and establishing equity ownership guidelines for Board members, either of which may impact our risk profile from a governance perspective.
 In performing their risk oversight functions, each committee of the Board has full access to management, as well as the ability to engage outside advisors.